True secularism is where there is no discrimination: PM Modi

 Read | Students used to get 'bookish knowledge', NEP will change that: PM Modi

-“We are trying for 100 per cent saturation of the (government) schemes.
-That is, the government itself is going to the beneficiaries of the schemes.
-This approach of the government has ended corruption on a large scale.
-The government does not look at religion or caste to reach out to the beneficiary,” Modi said after inaugurating, laying the foundation stones and participating in ‘grih pravesh’ (house inauguration)of 42,441 dwelling units constructed in Gujarat under PMAY.
+"I understand that true secularism is where there is no discrimination.
+People talk about social justice...When you work for everyone's happiness, for everyone's comfort, when you work to give everyone their rights, then, I think, there is no social justice greater than this," the prime minister said at the event held at Mahatma Mandir in Gandhinagar.

-“I understand that true secularism is where there is no discrimination (of caste, creed or religion).
-For those who talk about social justice, I think there is no social justice greater than working for the happiness and convenience of all, for 100 per cent of their rights.
-Yes, this is the path on which we are walking,” he said.
+Modi said that in the past nine years of his government, about 4 crore houses were handed over to beneficiaries, 70% of which are registered in the name of women.
+He also inaugurated and laid the foundation stone of development projects to the tune of Rs 2,450 crore for urban development, water supply, road and transport and mines and minerals department.

-Modi said that the poor are getting over the plight and disappointment they faced earlier as his government is working to remove things they lacked in life.
-When the poor worry less about their basic requirements, then their confidence increases, he said.
+Earlier in the day, he participated in the Akhil Bhartiya Shiksha Sangh Adhiveshan, the 29th biennial conference of the All India Primary Teacher’ Federation in Gandhinagar.

 Deccan Herald News now on Telegram - Click here to subscribe